ValleyGuard camera installed on an industrial rooftop in Los Angeles to prevent repeat break-ins

 High-value materials create high-risk targets.
 Copper prices remain at historic levels, making wire theft extremely profitable.
 Power tools resell quickly on online marketplaces.
 Heavy equipment can be moved and stripped for parts within hours.

-Why Passive Cameras Just Record Theft — They Don't Stop It
+Why Passive Cameras Don't Stop Construction Theft

 Basic CCTV systems record events but don't interrupt the action.
 A thief cuts your fence at 2 AM.
 Cameras capture the entire incident in high definition.
-By the time you discover the theft the next morning, your copper is already sold at a scrap yard.
+By the time you discover the theft the next morning, your copper is already at a scrap yard.

-Thieves know cameras aren't watchdogs — they're documentation tools.
+Thieves know cameras aren't watchdogs.
+They're documentation tools.
 Experienced theft rings study camera positions and work around them.
 They wear masks and hoodies to avoid identification.
 They know that by the time anyone reviews footage, they'll be long gone.

 How Modern Surveillance Actually Prevents Theft on LA Jobsites

-Prevention requires intervention — stopping thieves before they take anything, not documenting what they took.
+Prevention requires intervention: stopping thieves before they take anything, not documenting what they took.

 Smart AI Detection for Real Threats

 AI-powered detection filters out false alerts from animals, weather, passing cars, and irrelevant motion.
-Construction jobsite cameras equipped with AI learn what normal activity looks like for your specific site — worker arrivals, delivery trucks, regular traffic patterns.
+Construction jobsite cameras equipped with AI learn what normal activity looks like for your specific site: worker arrivals, delivery trucks, regular traffic patterns.

 Live Monitoring Intervenes Before Loss Occurs

 When an intruder enters your site, an operator sees them on live video within seconds.
 The operator issues an audio warning through on-site speakers: "This is Valley Alarm security.
 You are being recorded.
 Leave the property immediately."
 Ninety-eight percent of intruders flee when confronted with live audio.
+Not because they got caught on camera.
+Because someone is watching right now and talking directly to them.

-This is what makes a construction camera system effective — human verification combined with immediate response.
 The system doesn't just alert you on your phone at 2 AM expecting you to handle it.
 Professional operators monitor feeds, verify threats, and take action while you sleep.
+No gaps in coverage.
+No reliance on you checking alerts.
+No delays between detection and response.

 Verified Law Enforcement Response